 #8.
 Nusa Dua area

 Nusa Dua is famous for the 20 resorts it accommodates.
 The tourists can swim to its known Geger beach, where farmers grow seaweed or the popular and crowded Pawana beach.
-It is family-friendly and inexpensive.
-It has water sports, a shopping center, small markets, restaurants, which makes it ideal for a calm sunset drink.
+It is family-friendly and there one can find water sports, a shopping center, small markets,and restaurants, which makes it ideal for a calm sunset drink.
 I have enjoyed playing with the waves there.

 #9.Tamblingan Lake

-Lake Tamblingan is on the foot of Mount Lesung and it is quite a cold area, but definitely worth visiting the place.
-It is a peaceful paradise that you can go by trekking or canoeing.
-It lies near the temple Pura Ulun Danu Tamblingan but it is less touristic.
+Lake Tamblingan is on the foot of Mount Lesung and it is a quite cold area, but it is definitely worth visiting the place.
+It is a peaceful paradise that lies near the temple Pura Ulun Danu Tamblingan but it is less touristic.

 #10.
 Bird Park